Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Introduction

-A healthy forest is able to sustain itself ecologically and evolutionarily while providing for society's economic, social, recreational and spiritual needs and values.
-Natural and human-made forests must be managed to retain this resilience through the: Natural and human-made forests must be managed to retain this resilience through the:
+A healthy forest is able to sustain itself while providing for society's economic, social, recreational and spiritual needs and values.
+Alberta ensures forest resilience is retained by managing:

 - administration of forest health standards

-- regeneration of stands with appropriately genetically adapted seed and clones to counteract abiotic stresses
+- regeneration of stands with appropriate genetically adapted seed and clones to counteract abiotic stresses

 In focus